GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step02/Tutorial.rst

  - **hexahedra can have irregular shapes**: no pillars are needed and vertices can be anywhere in space.
 This is useful for grids that turn, fold, or are heavily bent.
-Hexahedral blocks should nevertheless not be deprecated and have 8 distinct vertices.
+Hexahedral blocks should nevertheless have 8 distinct vertices that are not coalesced.
-   Some tolerance exists for deprecation to wedges in some solvers (finite element solvers), but it is best to avoid such situations and label elements according to their actual shape.
+   Some tolerance exists for degeneration to wedges in some solvers (finite element solvers), but it is best to avoid such situations and label elements according to their actual shape.
    Butterfly cells, flat cells, negative or zero volume cells will cause problems.